pforret/jekyll.forret.com/_posts/2004/2004-09-23-the-last-pinguin-to-drink-coffee.md

 An amusing view into the mind and imagination of a talented guy, presented in a very appealing Flash interface.

-Also check out his main site on [bearskinrug.co.uk](https://www.v5.bearskinrug.co.uk/), there&#8217;s a tamagotchi ice bear on top to keep you company (it eats rabbits and chickens).
+Also check out his main site on [bearskinrug.co.uk](https://www.v5.bearskinrug.co.uk/), there's a tamagotchi ice bear on top to keep you company (it eats rabbits and chickens).